Section 1: Introduction

 Fairs were a good way to show off garden vegetables, field crops, and livestock.
 (See Images 4 and 5.)
 It was also a way for the gardeners, farmers, and ranchers to get together to talk about their work, their families, their lives.
 (See Image 6.)
 Communities grew when people knew that they could make a living in agriculture or industry.

 By the 1890s, young people were encouraged to join in fair activities by participating in Corn Clubs, Pig Clubs and other agricultural organizations for youth.
-Eventually, 4-H exhibits become a very important part of county fairs and the state fair.
+Eventually, 4-H exhibits became a very important part of county fairs and the state fair.
 These clubs were also the most important social organization for rural boys and girls.

 By 1911, fairs became an important social and agricultural event on Indian reservations.
 The fairs were probably started by the reservation agent.
 Indians brought garden vegetables, canned goods, and field crops to show at the fair.
 The elders met to discuss their concerns about events on the reservations.
 Indian fairs were similar in some ways to county fairs, but also allowed the tribes to celebrate their heritage with traditional games and meals.